suffolklibraries/lgc/content/collections/events/isounds.md

   [https://www.outloudmusic.org/ilearn](https://www.outloudmusic.org/ilearn)
 ---
-free course for adults 19+ who live in Suffolk with additional needs and/or mental health issues.
-Learn key skills of music production, song writing and recording at South Street Studios
+Free course for adults 19+ who live in Suffolk with additional needs and/or mental health issues. n the course learn key skills for music production, song writing and recording at South Street Studios.